blastnet/blastnet.github.io/_pages/contribute.md

 ## Metadata Format

-Each submission on blastnet should have a global and local metadata in an info.json file which provides all the important information required to train an ML model.
+Each submission on BLASTNet should have global and local metadata contained in an `info.json` file, which provides all the important information required to train an ML model.
 You can interact with these files [here](https://colab.research.google.com/drive/1_dk1IPQsOK-Dxq9VYSci4lB_LOyVCb5c?usp=sharing).

 ### Global Metadata
 ```py